GIT822245/Java-DSA-Solutions/README.md

 ## 🔹 Repository Overview

+`Java-DSA-Solutions` is a structured collection of **Data Structures and Algorithms (DSA) solutions implemented in Java**.
+It is designed for:

+- **Practicing core DSA concepts** in Java
+- **Improving problem-solving and algorithmic thinking**
+- **Preparing for technical interviews** in software development and automation testing

+### Structure
-The repository is organized by DSA topics for clarity and ease of navigation:
+The repository is organized by DSA topics for clarity and easy navigation: